With all of the sitting, slouching, typing, and more sitting we do it’s no secret that a lot of people have low back pain.

 • Lay flat on your stomach with your arms out to a T. Make sure your head is neutral, aka your forehead on the floor.

 • Take one foot and bring it over the back of the other and try to touch the ground on the other side.
 This is going to not only open up the hip flexor, but also get some mobility into the spine as well.
+Typically when I do this, my back adjusts itself a few times, so be prepared for that.

 • Make sure you keep your head neutral and alternate sides.

 • Get into a 1/2 kneeling position.
+One knee on the floor and one foot on the floor.

 • Tilt your hips under so that your butt is tucked, and lean forward into that front leg a bit.